 The Audit Committee has primary responsibility for the oversight of cybersecurity, privacy and controls pursuant to its charter.
 As part of this, the Audit Committee will receive reports related to such matters, including the results of any periodic exercises and response readiness assessments led by outside advisors who provide a third-party independent assessment of our internal preparedness.
-Our Audit Committee regularly provides reports to the full Board regarding these matters.
+In addition, our cybersecurity management team provides periodic updates to the Audit Committee related to the threat landscape, risks, initiatives, and security incidents.
+If escalation is needed, such matters would be presented to the full Board.